containers/podman-desktop-extension-ai-lab/README.md

 To enhance the existing catalog, you can create a file located in the extension storage folder `$HOME/.local/share/containers/podman-desktop/extensions-storage/redhat.ai-lab/user-catalog.json` in the extension storage folder.

-It must follow the same format that the default catalog [in the sources of the extension](https://github.com/containers/podman-desktop-extension-ai-lab/blob/main/packages/backend/src/assets/ai.json).
+It must follow the same format as the default catalog [in the sources of the extension](https://github.com/containers/podman-desktop-extension-ai-lab/blob/main/packages/backend/src/assets/ai.json).

 > :information_source: The default behaviour is to append the items of the user's catalog to the default one.